I know, I know . . . too much hummingbirds stuff . . . but, in my defense, this is not the last of it. There will be more.

-One might notice, both in the video and on some of the photos, the makeshift landing perches.
+One might notice, both in the video and in some of the photos, the makeshift landing perches.
 Made out of heavy gauge wire, those were added to the bottom of the bottle after a raccoon last year broke off the standard perches.
-It looks funky, but the hummers don’t seem to mind, and it does allows, on occasion, for two to feed on the same station.
+It looks funky, but the hummers don’t seem to mind, and it allows, on occasion, for two hummers to feed on the same station.

-Anyway, as soon as someone lands, another one comes over to ask if they are done, and could they please move along.
+Anyway, as soon as one lands, another comes over to ask if they are done, and if could they please move along.

 The answer is usually, but not always, “Fudge-off!” (them who like the movie “A Christmas Story” will recognize the intent)

 That usually prompts a more aggressive request, and the newcomer gets the spot.

 So, here are some random action shots captioned, as always, with my stream-of-consciousness first impressions.

 We now have eleven 8-oz feeders up, and we’re having to refill them once a day.
 This is an unusual amount of activity for this early in the year.
 We don’t typically see this kind of frenzy until mid-to-late August, when the birds are getting ready to migrate.

 However, we are not complaining; a welcome change from last year, when we were wondering where all the birds had gone (we had a bunch, but less than in previous years).